After lots of research I found a carry-on bag that’s durable, well-designed, affordable and chic.

 My Monos Carry-On Goes to L.A.

 On the day I was leaving L.A., I left my luggage with the concierge at the hotel while I went for a bike ride.
 The nice lady rolled it away with me trailing behind so she could get me a bike at the same time she put it in storage.
 As she rolled the bag she commented on it, how nice it looked and how well it moved.
-She even asked me what kind of luggage it was.
+She even asked what brand it was.
 She hadn’t heard of it, but I’m pretty sure she has ordered one by now.
 Since she works in a hotel I think she knows a great piece of luggage when she meets it.

 Susan in New York City, matching her new Monos Carry-On.